-While it is likely that the two parties in Congress will reach a deal before the August 2 deadline, I can’t help reflecting on how wonderful it would be if they didn’t.
-While Congressman Ron Paul has correctly pointed out that the government has already defaulted at least three different times in its history, and continues to default every time it prints new money, it is not quite the same as an “on-the-books” failure to make a timely payment.
+While it is likely the two parties in Congress will reach a deal before the August 2 deadline, I can’t help reflecting on how wonderful it would be if they didn’t.
+While Congressman Ron Paul has correctly pointed out the government has already defaulted at least three different times in its history, and continues to default every time it prints new money, it is not quite the same as an “on-the-books” failure to make a timely payment.
 That is exactly what America needs.

-Politicians, mainstream economists, and the media tell us that a U.S. government debt default would be catastrophic.
+Politicians, mainstream economists, and the media tell us a U.S. government debt default would be catastrophic.
 Treasury bonds would be downgraded, interest rates would soar, and the massive government spending that has supposedly fueled the present (jobless) recovery would be severely curtailed, plunging the U.S. and possibly the world back into a deep recession.

 First, one must remember that all government spending represents a redistribution of wealth (what we regular folks call “stealing”).
 The government forcibly confiscates money from those who have earned it and spends it for the benefit of someone else.
-The most insidious way that the government does this is by borrowing.
-When it borrows, it is confiscating money from people in the future – some of whom are not even born yet – to hand out to their special interest supporters today.
-To the extent that it would prevent or decrease this, a default would result in a more just society.
+The most insidious way the government does this is by borrowing.
+When it borrows, it is confiscating money from people in the future – some of whom are not yet even born – to hand out to special interest supporters today.
+To the extent it would prevent or decrease this, a default would result in a more just society.

-So, wherever the government is spending money to try to boost some aggregate statistic, it is making the problem bigger, not smaller.
+Therefore, wherever the government is spending money to try to boost some aggregate statistic, it is making a problem bigger.
 If government spending is creating jobs, they are not real jobs.
 A real job is a voluntary contract between a buyer of services (an employer) and a seller of services (an employee).
-If that job is created because of government spending, then a third party is introduced into the transaction who is not acting voluntarily.
+If that job is created because of government spending, a third party is introduced into the transaction who is not acting voluntarily.

-The prospect of perhaps tens of millions more people unemployed may seem frightening, but that day is coming regardless of what politicians do in Washington.
+The prospect of tens of millions more people unemployed may seem frightening, but that day is coming regardless of what politicians do.
 Economic laws are like the laws of nature.
 They will assert themselves in the end.
 Any job that requires the government to borrow more money to subsidize it is also a job that depends upon the lenders continuing to lend.
 As we have seen in recent Treasury bond auctions, those days are coming to an end.
 Raising the statutory debt ceiling only allows more phony jobs to be created, setting up more employees for the painful correction.

-However, the most important reason that a debt default will be beneficial is a philosophic one.
+The most important reason a debt default will be beneficial is a philosophic one.
 It will force a complete paradigm shift in the way Americans think about the role of government.
-For at least a century, there has been no area of life that some special interest has not appealed to government to manage or subsidize.
+For a century, there has been no area of life that some special interest has not appealed to government to manage or subsidize.
 From the way we conduct commerce to the way we make personal decisions on food or healthcare to the way we coexist with our neighbors in other countries, nothing has been off-limits.

 The default would be a bucket of cold water in the faces of a drowsy and compliant populace.
-It would wake people up to the reality that Thomas Paine was aware of over 200 years ago, when he wrote that government “is at best, a necessary evil.”
-People would realize that the government doesn’t “have our back,” other than to stick a gun in it to loot our liberty and wealth.
+It would wake people up to the reality Thomas Paine was aware of over 200 years ago, when he wrote that government “is at best, a necessary evil.”
+People would realize the government doesn’t “have our back,” other than to stick a gun in it to loot our liberty and wealth.
 We would no longer hear that horrid refrain from media pundits after some new government incursion or heist: “Well, the government had to do something.”